 The trail crossed parts of five states: Illinois, Iowa, Nebraska, Wyoming, and Utah.

-The longest trip taken by a Mormon wagon train was Brigham Young’s 1847 vanguard company.
-It took the group about three months and one week to make the trip from Winter Quarters, Nebraska to the Salt Lake Valley.
+Brigham Young’s 1847 vanguard company took the longest trip by a Mormon wagon train.
+The group took about three months and one week to travel from Winter Quarters, Nebraska, to the Salt Lake Valley.

-Along with seeds and tools carried in the wagons, beehives were among the first items transported to the Salt Lake Valley.
+Beehives were among the first items transported to the Salt Lake Valley, along with seeds and tools carried in the wagons.
 At least 13 apiaries began the journey across the Plains.

-The first Mormon pioneers to arrive in the Salt Lake Valley were Orson Pratt and Erastus Snow, who came as part of the scouting party.
-July 24th celebrates the day Brigham Young arrived with the main party.
-When Young looked out over the barren, dry desert, he declared, “This is the right place.”
+Orson Pratt and Erastus Snow, who joined the scouting party, were the first Mormon pioneers to arrive in the Salt Lake Valley.
+July 24 celebrates the day Brigham Young arrived with the main party.
+Young looked out over the barren, dry desert and declared, “This is the right place.”

 The Mormons eventually formed the State of Deseret, Utah Territory, and the state of Utah.

 Handcarts were the least typical way of arriving in the valley.
-There were 10 total handcart companies that migrated between 1856 and 1860, bringing around 3,000 Mormons, about 5% percent of the overall migration.
+Ten total handcart companies migrated between 1856 and 1860, bringing around 3,000 Mormons, about 5% percent of the overall migration.
 Tragedy struck in the fall of 1856 after the Willie and Martin handcart companies left late in the season with 1,000 people between them.
-Both companies were plagued by a lack of supplies and hardships, including an early snowstorm that turned into one of the worst storms of the century.
+Both companies were plagued by a lack of supplies and hardships, including an early snowstorm that turned into one of the century’s worst storms.
 The exhausted companies set up camp in deep snow on the Wyoming plains, where more than 200 people died from starvation and cold.
 A massive rescue effort was launched immediately when word of their plight reached Salt Lake City.

 Mormon Pioneer National Historic Trail